clarmso/clarmso.github.io/_posts/2025/2025-09-15-software-laptop.md

 date: 2025-09-14
 ---

 Here's the software on my work computer.
-Nothing fancy or secret—just practical tools that anyone could download and buy.
-Let me illustrate how the setup help me develop and test software used by thousands of people.
+Nothing fancy or secret—just practical tools that help me develop and test software used by thousands of people.

-I hope this list can help the potential contributors to get started quickly!
+I hope this list helps potential contributors get started quickly!

 ## Browser: Firefox (and a few others)